 - Application fee: $50 application fee upon submission of application

-- Deposit: $750 non-refundable deposit upon signing acceptance agreement (the deposit is applied toward tuition)
+- Deposit: $750 non-refundable deposit upon signing enrollment agreement (the deposit is applied toward tuition)

 Equipment and supplies: A list of equipment and supplies that will need to be purchased is given to students after they have been accepted into the program.
-The school has two computers available for shared student use in the studio; however, each student is required to have their own laptop computer and basic computer skills.
+Each student is required to have their own laptop computer and basic computer skills.

 Housing: Conway does not have dormitories.
 Most students rent rooms, apartments or houses in Conway or adjacent towns for the year.
 The school maintains a list of available rentals, many of which have housed Conway students for years.
 Students make their own arrangements, usually during the summer before school starts.
 Contact the school for more information.